-The valuations were performed and/or coordinated by Gentle and Associates, an accredited independent valuer with a recognised and relevant professional qualification and with recent experience in the location and categories of the properties being valued.

-The valuer noted that the values are impacted by the uncertainty that the COVID-19 Outbreak has caused and market conditions are changing daily.
-As at the date of the valuation, the valuers considered that there is an ongoing market uncertainty resulting in signicant valuation uncertainty.
+In 2021, the formal valuations were performed and/or coordinated Gentle and Associates, an accredited independent valuer with a recognised and relevant professional qualification and with recent experience in the location and categories of the properties being valued.
+The valuer noted that the values were impacted by the uncertainty that the COVID-19 Outbreak has caused.